Enterprise Scholarships

 • Access to professional networks

-• Access to Helix and Edward Boyle Library Enterprise zones
+• Access to Helix and Edward Boyle Library enterprise zones

 • The opportunity to participate in and help build the University’s enterprise community